 Alyson Young received a Bachelor of Arts in English from the University of California, Berkeley, and graduated cum laude from Lewis & Clark Law School in 2012.
 She was a member of the Lewis & Clark Law review and Managing Editor of the Student Bar Association newsletter, and also worked at the Lewis & Clark Legal Clinic.
 Alyson joined the firm after clerking in the Clackamas County Circuit Court and briefly working for the Oregon Department of Justice.

 Ms. Smith grew up in Charleston, South Carolina.
 She obtained her undergraduate degree in English, Professional Writing from Appalachian State University, in Boone, NC.
 After graduation, Ms. Smith remained in the North Carolina Mountains.
 She worked at Grandfather Home for Children, an agency that provides residential treatment to child survivors of abuse and neglect.
-Ms. Smith later returned home to Charleston to attend the Charleston School of Law’s evening program.
-This allowed her to work for several attorneys in Charleston’s legal community during the day, while she attended law school at night.
-Ms. Smith clerked in the areas of probate law, family law, and criminal defense.
-She also volunteered as a Guardian ad litem, giving recommendations to family court judges in the best interestof children in abuse and neglect cases.
+Ms. Smith attend the Charleston School of Law’s evening program.
+She also volunteered as a Guardian ad litem, giving recommendations to family court judges in the best interest of children in abuse and neglect cases.
 She graduated from law school in December of 2011 and moved to Oregon the following year.
 She began working for Schneider Kerr & Gibney in 2013, and is thankful for the opportunity to commit her practice to helping those in need.